usaid-cs/yesterday-i-learned/random.md

 - [Monomials](https://ca.ixl.com/math/grade-9/identify-monomials) just don't include addition or subtraction.
 Their variables can be in any order.
 - "A minimum viable product doesn't mean half finished.
 It's doing small number of things to a high standard."
 - New Zealand tried to limit fuel use by limiting which cars can be on the road on which days.
 It didn't work.
 People just bought more cars.
-- The first day of [Chinese New Year](https://en.wikipedia.org/wiki/Chinese_New_Year) always falls between 21 January and 20 February.
 - The less memory there is, each address *should* be faster to access.
 - 诸葛亮 isn't actually known for fighting.
 - Almost all methods to heat up a home without electricity involves [burning something](https://www.smartpreppergear.com/11-ways-to-heat-a-house-without-electricity/), except the sun and insulation.